medusajs/medusa/docs/content/troubleshooting/cors-issues.md

-# CORS issues
+---
+title: 'CORS issues'
+---

-If you are experiencing connection issues when trying to access your Medusa backend from a storefront, it is most likely due to Cross-Origin Resource Sharing (CORS) issues.
+If you are experiencing connection issues when trying to access your Medusa backend from a storefront or the admin dashboard, it is most likely due to Cross-Origin Resource Sharing (CORS) issues.

 You might see a log in your browser console, that looks like this: